The Complete Guide

 Assessment

 Before building anything, understand where you stand.
-A comprehensive grant readiness assessment evaluates your current state across all five components and identifies your most critical gaps.
-This is where most agencies discover that their readiness challenges are more specific than they assumed.
+A comprehensive grant readiness assessment evaluates your current state across all four foundations and identifies your most critical gaps.
+This is where most organizations discover that their readiness challenges are more specific than they assumed.

 • Review current compliance posture against 2 CFR 200 requirements